top of page

 • All entries must be mainly written in English.
 You may include phrases in other languages, as long as the main body of the piece is in English.

-• The prompts that we will provide you with are intended only to serve as jumping off-points for your writing.
+• The prompts are intended only to serve as jumping off-points for your writing.
 Please feel free to interpret them in any way you like.
 Also, please note that you don’t have to respond directly to these prompts in your writing.
 As long as you capture your personal connection to the climate crisis in your work, you are good to go!

 • We aim to collate all the entries we receive in an anthology and/or publish them on our website. this, however, is subject to the number of entries we receive.